THÉO OULD

 "Served by a technique (left hand with astounding flexibility, phrasing of inexhaustible richness), Théo Ould’s interpretations reveal a personality that expresses itself naturally in fantasy, in the fresh and enchanting sense of the term." — Pierre Gervasoni, Le Monde

-Théo began his musical education at the Marseille Conservatoire at the age of six.
+Théo began his musical studies at the Marseille Conservatoire at age six.
 He recalls, "When I held the accordion for the first time, I was fascinated by both its sound and its design—an intriguing blend of a computer keyboard and a spaceship, a machine to explore in every sense of the word."

-The history of the accordion is still unfolding, as its repertoire, technique, and construction continue to evolve.
-Following in the footsteps of his teachers at the Conservatoire de Paris (CNSMDP), Théo is actively engaged in the ongoing artistic discussion about how to ensure the accordion takes its rightful place in the classical repertoire.
-As a soloist, he plays the music he loves—compositions by Bach, Haydn, and Mozart—without feeling constrained by tradition.
-Simultaneously, he collaborates with contemporary composers such as Régis Campo, Tomás Gubitsch, and Philippe Hersant to expand the instrument's repertoire and explore its full potential.
+As the accordion's repertoire, technique, and construction continue to evolve, Théo is part of a new generation shaping its future.
+Following in the footsteps of his teachers at the Conservatoire de Paris (CNSMDP), he is deeply engaged in advancing the instrument's place in classical music.
+As a soloist, he performs the works he loves—Bach, Haydn, and Mozart—without being confined by tradition.
+At the same time, he works with contemporary composers such as Régis Campo, Tomás Gubitsch, and Philippe Hersant to push the boundaries of the instrument’s repertoire.

 Read More...